 My secondary line of research examines the attribution of intentions—how we decide which entities are capable of intentional behavior, and what thoughts and events were intended.
 People, for example, are more likely to attribute negative events than similarly positive and neutral events to the intentions of an external agent such as another person (Morewedge, 2009).
 I also examine the implications of intentional attributions.
-One paper examined how the apparently unintended nature of dreams leads people to attribute greater meaning to dreams than to conscious thoughts that had similar content (Morewedge & Norton, 2009).
-Click here to hear a recent discussion of some of this work on bloggingheads.
+One paper examined how the apparently unintended nature of dreams leads people to attribute greater meaning to dreams than to conscious thoughts that have similar content (Morewedge & Norton, 2009).
+Click here to hear a discussion of some of this work on bloggingheads.

 Buechel, E. C., Zhang, J., Morewedge, C. K., & Vosgerau, J. (In press).
 More intense experiences, less intense forecasts: Why affective forecasters overweight probability specifications.
 Journal of Personality and Social Psychology.

 Morewedge, C. K. (2013).
 It was a most unusual time: How memory bias engenders nostalgic preferences.
 Journal of Behavioral Decision Making, 26(4), 319-326.

 Kassam, K. S., Morewedge, C. K., Gilbert, D. T., & Wilson, T. D. (2011).
 Winners love winning and losers love money.
 Psychological Science, 22, 602-606.

 Morewedge, C. K., Huh, Y. E., & Vosgerau, J. (2010).
 Thought for food: Imagined consumption reduces actual consumption.
 Science, 303, 1530-1533.